kalisio/feathers-distributed/README.md

 You can then try to kill one of the service replicas, e.g. `docker-compose stop service1`.
 Now if you refresh the page regularly you should always see the same TODO as the failed service should not be contacted anymore.

+If you kill the latest service replica, e.g. `docker-compose stop service2`, you should see a timeout on refresh.
+Then if you restart the service, e.g. `docker-compose start service2`, the TODO should come back on refresh.

 Look for details into the [example folder](./example).

 ## Authentication